Volt Greece: Council of the Members

-Ethics Council
+Ethics Board

-The five-member Ethics Board monitors compliance with the Rules of Procedure, the Code of Conduct, the decisions of the Plenary Assembly and the decisions of the Executive Secretariat and the Board of Directors.
+The five-member Ethics Board monitors compliance with the Statue, Rules of Procedure, the Code of Conduct, the decisions of the General Assemblies, the Council of the Members, the executive board and the Leadership of the party.
+It also serves as a conflict resolution body and facilitates proper in-party human resources management.
+The members of the Ethics Board are directly elected by the party members during a General Assembly.

 Finances

-The party is financed by membership fees.
+The party is financed by membership fees but also donations.